Jananiram-27/Train-Ticket-Booking-System/README.md

 ## Features

-1. **Display Trains**: Shows all available trains with train number, source, destination, and available seats.
+1. **Display Trains:** Shows all available trains with train number, source, destination, and available seats.
-2. **Book Ticket**: Book tickets for one or more passengers.
+2. **Book Ticket:** Book tickets for one or more passengers.
 Seats are automatically allocated.
-3. **Cancel Ticket**: Cancel a ticket by entering its Ticket ID.
-Seats are freed for future bookings.
+3. **Cancel Ticket:** Cancel a booked ticket and free up the allocated seats.
-4. **Console-Based**: Runs in the console with interactive menu.
+4. **Handle Multiple Passengers:** Supports booking for multiple passengers in a single ticket.

 ---

-Press 1 to display trains

-Press 2 to book tickets

-Press 3 to cancel tickets

-Press 4 to exit

-Screenshots
-1. Main Menu

-2. Display Trains

-3. Book Ticket

-4. Ticket Confirmation / Cancellation

-Take screenshots of your IntelliJ console when you run each stage and save them in a folder screenshots/.
-Replace the placeholder names (screenshot1.png, etc.) with your actual screenshots.

-Project Structure
+## Folder Structure
+src/com/trainbooking/ → Contains all your Java source code.

+BookingSystem.java → Main class, runs the program and shows menu.

+Passenger.java → Represents a passenger.

+Ticket.java → Represents a booked ticket.

+Train.java → Represents train information and seat availability.

+outputs/ → Contains screenshots of the application for README.md.

+README.md → Contains project description, features, and screenshots.

+.gitignore → To ignore files you don’t want to push to GitHub (e.g., .idea folder).

-Train Ticket Booking System/
+Train Ticket Booking System.iml → IntelliJ IDEA project file.
-├── src/
-│   └── com/trainbooking/
-│       ├── BookingSystem.java
-│       ├── Passenger.java
-│       ├── Ticket.java
-│       └── Train.java
-├── .gitignore
-├── README.md
-└── screenshots/